ryancdickson/crp-staging/content/index.md

 ### 2.2 Root CA Key Material Freshness

-The Chrome Root Program only accepts CCADB Root Inclusion Requests from Applicant PKI hierarchies with corresponding root CA key material generated within 5 years of application to the Chrome Root Store.
+The Chrome Root Program only accepts CCADB Root Inclusion Requests from Applicant PKI hierarchies with corresponding root CA key material generated within five (5) years of application to the Chrome Root Store.

 Applicants MUST submit written evidence to the CCADB identifying the date(s) of the key generation ceremony and an attestation to the Applicant's adherence to the requirements defined in Sections 6.1.1.1 ("CA Key Pair Generation") and 6.2 ("Private Key Protection and Cryptographic Module Engineering Controls") of the Baseline Requirements from a Qualified Auditor using an approved format, in accordance with the table below.